ipcrmdemo/dotnetcore1/README.md

 ### Run locally
 ff
-You can run the service locally using the following from the command:
+You can run the service local

+ly using the following from the command:

 ```
 $ dotnet run